-To join the Phoenix Java User's Group, all you need to do is register and attend.
+The purpose of this group is to gain a better understanding of working on websites in a group To join the Phoenix Java User's Group, all you need to do is register and attend.
 This group is aimed at anyone with an interest in Java technology.
-There are no membership dues.

-PC\user\group

-Phoenix PCUG is based on the idea of Users Helping Users Learn Computers.
+There are PC user group Phoenix PCUG is based on the idea of Users Helping Users Learn Computers.